stonepros/stone/doc/dev/crimson/poseidonstore.rst

 * Onode lookup

   * Radix tree
     Our design is entirely based on the prefix tree.
-Ceph already makes use of the characteristic of OID's prefix to split or search the OID (e.g., pool id + hash + oid).
+Stone already makes use of the characteristic of OID's prefix to split or search the OID (e.g., pool id + hash + oid).
 So, the prefix tree fits well to store or search the object.
 Our scheme is designed to lookup the prefix tree efficiently.